Shahupdates/LeadGenerator/README.md

 ```

 By using the .NET Core framework, you can take advantage of the C# language and the extensive libraries and features provided by the framework to build a functional and scalable program for Blue Fire Leads.

+We can use the HttpClient class in C# to fetch the HTML content of a website and perform HTML parsing manually without relying on external libraries.